Brighton's ruined West Pier pavilion split in two by storm

 The pier, which is not maintained and was shut in 1975 after being deemed unsafe, burnt down in 2003.

 On Tuesday, Brighton's Seatown Rockers tweeted "The West Pier is going.
-Lost a significant part of supporting legs."'It's very sad'
+Lost a significant part of supporting legs."

 Part of the derelict Grade I listed pier's eastern side crumbled into the sea in January 2013, following cold weather conditions.

 Solent Coastguard has urged people to stay away from the shoreline and coastal structures such as piers and sea walls during the stormy weather.

 The blackened frame has become a much photographed Brighton landmark.

 Rachel Clark, chief executive of the West Pier Trust, which owns the structure, said: "There have been collapses for several weeks as we've had the high winds, but this is more significant and obvious.

 "A significant section of the pavilion island skeleton has collapsed.
 It's very sad but it was always going to happen.

 "It's not being maintained so eventually the elements are going to take their toll and they have again this time, but much more significantly."